 If you want to capture all that snowy action, you need a good camera.
 GoPro is widely recognized as the leading brand when it comes to action cameras.
 The Hero+ offers a host of top features (including 1080p video and 8 MP stills), it mounts to the helmet or snowmobile, and it can stand up to the toughest environments.

-Inexpensive: The cheapest snowmobile helmets can be found for under $60, but they are really just multipurpose ATV/motocross/snow models and not specifically designed for cold conditions.
+The cheapest snowmobile helmets can be found for under $60, but they are really just multipurpose ATV/motocross/snow models and not specifically designed for cold conditions.
 True entry-level snowmobile helmets start at around $100.

-Mid-range: You have lots of choices between $100 and $250, including all of the styles and a wide range of features.
+You have lots of choices between $100 and $250, including all of the styles and a wide range of features.
 Most enthusiasts who ride for leisure on weekends and vacations can find what they need in this price bracket.

 A. It depends where you live.
 It’s often not necessary on private land, but many states say riders under 18 must wear one.
 A helmet may be mandatory on public trails, too.
 Each state makes its own regulations, so you’ll need to check locally.

-That said, we wonder why you wouldn’t wear one?
 It’s the sensible thing to do for both safety and personal comfort.
 Head injuries can prove fatal, even at relatively low speeds, and hazards can easily be hidden by snow.

 A. You can.
 Materials and structure are very similar, but there are drawbacks.
 Mostly it’s about temperature.
 Although motorcycle helmets can be used in very cold conditions, they’re not specifically designed for it.
 Fogging of the face shield is a particular problem.
-Full face snowmobile helmets have double pane shields and breath boxes that direct air away.
+Full-face snowmobile helmets have double-pane shields and breath boxes that direct air away.
 Motorcycle helmets often don’t, though the pinlock system available with some is a big help.

 Incidentally, as long as your snowmobile helmet meets the minimum safety standard (in the United States, that’s set by the Department of Transportation), then it’s legal for road use on a motorcycle.

-A. Use a cloth tape and measure around your head at the widest point, usually about 1/2 inch above your eyebrows.
+A. Use a cloth tape and measure around your head at the widest point, usually about 1/2 inch over your eyebrows.
 It’s easiest if you get someone to help you.
 The manufacturer should provide a chart so you can choose the right size based on that measurement.